RonaldoNA/RonaldoNA/README.md

-I’m @RonaldoNA
+My name is Ronaldo Navarro Ambriz
-An enthusiast of physics with a particular interest in quantum computing :)
+I'm an enthusiast of physics with a particular interest in quantum computing :)